exasim-project/FoamAdapter/doc/development/architecture.rst

 This document describes the overall architecture of FoamAdapter, including both the C++ core and Python interface components.

-FoamAdapter is designed as a multi-layered architecture that bridges OpenFOAM and NeoN computational backends while providing both C++ and Python interfaces.
+FoamAdapter is designed as a multi-layered architecture that combines OpenFOAMs and NeoNs computational backends.
+FoamAdapter while provides both C++ and Python interfaces.

 Solver Workflows